Closed statuses in dropdown for new issue (manager role)

 Some my customers raised same question.
 When they got slightly more used to redmine, the problem went away.
 Now they understand that they see every status they are ALLOWED to use, and have to choose.

-#2 Updated by Mischa The Evil about 9 years ago
+#2 Updated by Mischa The Evil almost 11 years ago

 Thomas Pihl wrote: